adbar/htmldate/README.md

     YMD](https://en.wikipedia.org/wiki/ISO_8601)).
 -   Detection of both original and updated dates.
 -   Multilingual.
--   Compatible with all recent versions of Python.
+-   Compatible with Python 3.10 and later.

 ### How it works